 This guide to schools in Germany will help you choose the right school to enroll your child: be it a state school, private school, or international school.

-If you are moving to Germany, there are a variety of schools in Germany to enroll your child into the German education system.
+If you are moving to Germany, there are a variety of schools in Germany to enroll your child into.
 Depending on how long you will live in Germany, your child’s language skills, and the level of integration that will benefit your child, you can opt from local state schools, state-subsidized private schools, or fully independent international or bilingual schools.
 Sound confusing?
 Don’t worry, this helpful guide will help you understand.

 Bavarian International School (BIS)

 Looking for an international school in Bavaria?
-BIS is an English-language IB curriculum based school with two campuses: in Haimhausen, Bavaria and Schwabing, Munich.
-The school aims to inspire and challenge young minds from Early Childhood 0 (3 year olds) to Grade 12.
+BIS is an English-language school with two campuses: in Haimhausen, Bavaria and Schwabing, Munich.
+Through its IB curriculum, the school aims to inspire and challenge young, curious minds from Kindergarten to Grade 12.
 Give your child the best start in life with Bavarian International School.

 The German school system

-By law, all children and young people resident in Germany must be in education between the ages of six and 18, starting with primary school and then going onto one of several different types of secondary education.
-Home schooling is illegal in Germany, except in rare circumstances – and parents can face fines or even imprisonment if they fail to enroll their child in a school.
+By law, all children and young people resident in Germany must be in education between the ages of six and 18.
+This starts with primary school and then going onto one of several different types of secondary education.
+Homeschooling is illegal in Germany, except in rare circumstances.
+Parents can face fines or even imprisonment if they fail to enroll their child in a school.

-Most Germans send their children to state schools as the standard is high, although some may choose private options for religious reasons or because of a specific philosophy about childhood education.
+Most Germans send their children to state schools as the standard is high.
+Some may choose private options for religious reasons or because of a specific philosophy about childhood education.

 Many expats choose to send their children to private schools because of the language.
 German state schools teach in German and although there may be language support available it can be very hard for pupils to learn a new language while keeping up with the lessons, more so for secondary students than for primary students.
-Other reasons expats choose private schools include continuity of education, and because many state schools are only open half days while parents work full-time.
+Other reasons expats choose private schools include continuity of education, and because many state schools are only open half days.

 Local German school or international school?